Note: Before you begin, make sure to git pull this repository to bring your local repo up to date with the online one.

 Tidyverse package readr has an improved set of functions over their base-R counterparts.
 These functions are a lot faster, which is advantageous when reading very large data sets.
 For such large files, readr functions have a progress bar showing the amount of data read in real time.
 In base-R, you are just waiting for the prompt to return.

-function on github.com/nytimes/covid-19-data to make a local copy.colleges
+git clone function on github.com/nytimes/covid-19-data to make a local copy.colleges folder.

 cd covid-19-data/